rana-sylvatica/force-tester/README.md

 This project implements a force testing apparatus that can measure tension and compression forces while performing controlled movement cycles.
 It combines:

-- **Motion control**: Uses a 3D printer control board and stepper motor system for precise linear movement
+- **Motion control**: Uses a 3D printer control board (I used a BTT SKR V1.3) and stepper motor system for precise linear movement
 - **Force measurement**: Uses an HX711 load cell amplifier connected to a Raspberry Pi Pico
 - **Position tracking**: Uses an AS5600 magnetic rotary encoder to track precise position
 - **Data visualization**: Real-time plotting of force vs time or position